reduxjs/react-redux/docs/using-react-redux/connect-dispatching-actions-with-mapDispatchToProps.md

 );
 ```

-This is what React-Redux’s `connect` does — it encapsulates the logic of talking to the Redux store and lets you not worry about it.
+This is what React Redux’s `connect` does — it encapsulates the logic of talking to the Redux store and lets you not worry about it.
 And this is what you should totally make full use of in your implementation.

 ## Two Forms of `mapDispatchToProps`